pakrym/pipelines/pipelines.md

     var bytesBuffered = 0;
     while (true)
     {
-        var bytesRemaining = buffer.Length - bytesBuffered;
+        // Calculate the amount of bytes remaining in the buffer var bytesRemaining = buffer.Length - bytesBuffered;

         if (bytesRemaining == 0)
         {
-            var newBuffer = new byte[buffer.Length * 2];
+            // Double the buffer size and copy the previously buffered data into the new buffer var newBuffer = new byte[buffer.Length * 2];
             Buffer.BlockCopy(buffer, 0, newBuffer, 0, buffer.Length);
             buffer = newBuffer;

-            bytesRead = 0;
+            // Reset the counters that were tracking the amount of buffered data bytesRead = 0;
             bytesRemaining = buffer.Length;
         }